bcwood/alaskahikesearch-11ty/hikes/ship-creek-hill.md

 difficultyRating: Somewhat difficult
 difficultyDescription: experienced hikers only, must be able to read a topo map
 connectedHikes:
   - Temptation Peak
 milesOneWay: 4.0
 milesFromAnchorage: 0.0
 directionsFromAnchorage: off Arctic Valley Road
 elevationGain:
 seasonDescription: All year (snowshoes in winter)
 mapFilename: ship-creek-hill-topo.jpg
 topoFilename:
 elevationFilename:
 gpxFilename:
 bannerImage: ship-creek-hill-1
 attachments: []
 trailheads: []
-tags: ['hikes', 'chugach-state-park']
+tags: ["hikes", "chugach-state-park"]
 layout: layouts/hike.njk
 ---

 To get here you must hike part of Snowhawk Creek Trail starting on Ft Richardson.
 From there follow the trail past the first cabin.
 The hill is aprox.
 1 1/2 miles past where you can observe 2 hills to the left.
 From there it's off trail.
 You will need to descend to the creek and into the saddle between the two hills.
 This is a fairly easy hike up the saddle and along the south eastern side.
 If you wish to prolong the hike like I did you can also hike to the other peak about 1 mile south across the saddle.
 Being off the main trail and on Ft Richardson means very few people in the area and none were observed anywhere around the hill.

 ### Important Information